Frijol/climate-change/GLOSSARY.md

 alternative compliance payment: amount that electricity suppliers have to pay if they aren't able to generate or buy rights to sufficient renewable energy to meet their renewable portfolio standards

 ## additionality
-the assurance to a buyer of a carbon market that the money spent is really eliciting a reduction in carbon
+the assurance to a buyer of a carbon market that the money spent is really eliciting a reduction in carbon - that the money spent leads to a move toward sustainability that would not otherwise have happened

 ## AEDP
 alternative energy development plan